bgamari/ghc-wiki-import/making-releases.md

 Ensure that the changelogs in `libraries/*` are up-to-date.
+In particular note that several of the packages included in the `ghc` tree have their versions tied to `ghc`'s version.
+Find these with `git grep libraries/ ProjectVersion` and ensure their changelogs include the new version.

 ## Updating the tree